apache/arrow-adbc/docs/source/development/releasing.rst

    - GnuPG
    - shasum (built into macOS) or sha256sum/sha512sum (on Linux)

-   If not using Conda, you will need roughly:
+   You will also need to install all dependencies to build and verify all languages.
+   Roughly, this means:

    - C and C++ compilers (or the equivalent of ``build-essential`` for your platform)
    - Python 3